MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver-content.md

 High availability of the Central Services is implemented with Windows Server Failover Cluster (WSFC).
 When deployed on Azure, the cluster storage for the failover cluster can be configured using two approaches: either a clustered shared volume or a file share.

-The recommendation is to utilise [Azure Files](/azure/storage/files/storage-files-introduction) as fully-managed, cloud native SMB or NFS shares.
+The recommendation is to utilize [Azure Files](/azure/storage/files/storage-files-introduction) as fully-managed, cloud native SMB or NFS shares.
 An alternative to Azure Files is [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction), which offers high-performance, enterprise-class NFS and SMB shares.

 WSFC supports the use of file shares served up by the [Scale Out File Server](https://techcommunity.microsoft.com/t5/Running-SAP-Applications-on-the/High-Available-ASCS-for-Windows-on-File-Share-8211-Shared-Disk/ba-p/368087?advanced=false&collapse_discussion=true&q=ascs%20sofs&search_type=thread) (SOFS) as cluster storage.
 SOFS offers resilient file shares you can use as a cluster shared volume (CSV) for the Windows cluster.
 A SOFS cluster can be shared among multiple SAP Central Services.
 As of this writing, SOFS is used only for high availability design within one Azure zone (it's not supported when deployed across zones).
 For disaster recovery (DR) purposes, Azure Site Recovery supports the replication of the entire SOFS cluster to a remote region.